caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 + EPrints is complicated because it allows complete customization.
 Each customization becomes technical debt because it complicates upgrades.
-+ EPrints is complicated because it must define and manage workflows.
++ EPrints is complicated because it must define and manage roles.
 In a large library where administration is distributed across many staff or campuses this make sense.
-We're a small library (a tiny archive) which could make due with workflows defined in a simple configuration file.
+We're a small library (a tiny archive) which could make due with roles defined in a simple configuration file.
 + EPrints is complicated because it needs to support hosting MANY collections independently behind the same Apache web server.
 This is a historical approach and not a requirement today.